7 Ways To Tell The Difference Between Love And Lust

 - Love entails having a deep emotional, spiritual, and mental connection with a person.

-- It involves being attracted to a person through emotional arousal, physical affection, lasting commitment, and sexual passion.
+- It involves being attracted to a person through emotional and physical intimacy with desire for a lasting commitment.

 - Typically, people go into mental distress when a love relationship ends.